SysKitTeam/docs-monitor/get-to-know-syskit-monitor/backstage-screen/help-screen.md

 To order our products online or create a custom pack, click **Order Online**.

-This will take you to our [SysKit Monitor pricing page](https://www.syskit.com/products/monitor/pricing), where you can find out more on order options and how to purchase.
+This will take you to our [Syskit Monitor pricing page](https://www.syskit.com/products/monitor/pricing), where you can find out more on order options and how to purchase.
 For further information, visit [Sales FAQ](https://www.syskit.com/sales-faq).

 ## Submit Feedback

-Tell us more about your SysKit Monitor experience. **Submit feedback** to tell us your suggestions or to report a bug.
+Tell us more about your Syskit Monitor experience. **Submit feedback** to tell us your suggestions or to report a bug.

 If you have any ideas or suggestions on how to make our product better, feel free to send us your feedback.